timetobehappy/search-redirector/README.md

 1. Select any text on a webpage
 2. Right-click to open the context menu
 3. Choose your preferred search platform:
-   - "Search ChatGPT for '[selected text]'"
+   - ChatGPT
-   - "Search Google for '[selected text]'"
+   - Google
-   - "Search Brave for '[selected text]'"
+   - Brave
-   - "Search Grok for '[selected text]'"
+   - Grok
 4. A new tab will open with your search results

 ## Development